 Once you feel like you’ve made progress, do it all over again.
 We’ve found this process to be effective in designing a purposeful culture.

-However, sometimes the feedback process can feel removed from your larger business objectives, and even your other people processes.
-Here are a few examples of how you can incorporate employee feedback, particularly engagement survey results, to other processes to make them even more efficient and effective.
+However, sometimes the feedback process can feel removed from your larger business objectives and even your other people processes.
+Here are a few examples of how you can incorporate employee feedback, particularly engagement survey results, into other processes to make them even more efficient and effective.

 Incorporating employee feedback data into other processes is a great way to showcase the utility of feedback to new stakeholders.
 It helps elevate the reputation and perceived usefulness of your feedback program.
 It also improves visibility for those that might not be interacting with employee feedback data in their day-to-day work.
 They might not even know that they have access to this data or how it relates.

 We’ve found being responsive to what your organization needs is the best way to set your survey cadence, so we wouldn’t recommend rigidly setting your survey to an annual timeframe.
 However, sometimes the process of gathering employee feedback aligns with your annual planning.

 When this happens, use employee perceptions of things like alignment, enablement, and company confidence as inputs to that plan.
 Below, we’ll look at some examples of how to use employee feedback data in your annual planning process.
 Where benchmark scores are provided, they are the average percentage that responds "Agree" or "Strongly Agree" on a 5-point scale to this question on a Culture Amp Survey.

 Use responses to workload items to identify hotspots for capacity issues that need to be considered for resourcing.